inet-framework/inet-showcases/mobility/spatial/doc/index.rst

 movement in three dimensions.

-One way to generate spatial movement is to use mobility models that support it out of the box, for example :ned:`LinearMobility`, :ned:`RandomWaypointMobility`, :ned:`MassMobility`, :ned:`TurtleMobility` or :ned:`BonnMotionMobility`.
+One way to generate spatial movement is to use mobility models that support it out of the box, for example, :ned:`LinearMobility`, :ned:`RandomWaypointMobility`, :ned:`MassMobility`, :ned:`TurtleMobility` or :ned:`BonnMotionMobility`.
 Spatial movement can also be produced using superposition of several mobility models (where at least one of them